 On 6 May 2009, options were granted at a price of 35.5 pence over 1,272,000 new Ordinary Shares to the five executive directors.
 R King, K P Shah, J J Diver and J J P Kissane were each granted options over 300,000 new Ordinary Shares.
 M S Hyde was granted options over 72,000 new Ordinary Shares.
 These options were granted variously under the Company's 2003 Enterprise Management Incentive Share Option Scheme and its 2006 Share Option Plan and are normally exercisable no earlier than three years and not later than ten years from the date of grant and potentially vest in three equal tranches, subject to the achievement of predetermined profit related performance targets, which have been satisfied.
-During the year R King and K P Shah each respectively exercised options over 93,334 Ordinary Shares.
-The share price on the day of exercise was 125.0 pence.
-Also during the year M S Hyde exercised an option in respect of 24,000 share options.
-The share price on the day of exercise was 125.0 pence.
+During the year ended 31 August 2013 R King and K P Shah each respectively exercised options over 93,334 Ordinary Shares and M S Hyde exercised an option in respect of 24,000 Ordinary Shares.
+The share price on the date of the exercise of these options was 125 pence.
+During the year ended 31 August 2014 R King and K P Shah each respectively exercised options over 46,667 Ordinary Shares and M S Hyde exercised an option in respect of 24,000 Ordinary Shares.
+The share price on the date of the exercise of these options was 196.5 pence.

-On 2 February 2011, an unapproved, option over a total of 750,000 existing Ordinary Shares held by the Company in treasury was granted to Jonathan Diver, a director of the Company, at an exercise price of 187 pence per share.
+On 2 February 2011, an unapproved, option over a total of 750,000 existing Ordinary Shares held by the Company in treasury was granted to J J Diver, a director of the Company, at an exercise price of 187 pence per share.
 This option was granted in exercise of the power to sell shares held by the Company as treasury shares granted to the directors (in accordance with section 570 of the Companies Act 2006) at the Annual General Meeting of the Company held on 19 January 2011.
 The options are exercisable at a price of 187 pence per share no earlier than three years and not later than ten years from the date of grant.

-At 31 August 2013, the mid-market price of an issued Ordinary Share in The Character Group plc was 140.0 pence.
-During the year the mid-market price ranged from 123 pence to 140 pence.
+At 31 August 2014, the mid-market price of an issued Ordinary Share in The Character Group plc was 205.0 pence.
+During the year the mid-market price ranged from 138.5 pence to 207.5 pence.